Tom & Gerri: Plot

 Tom's electricity supply is cut off due to the bills not being paid, and he weeps.
 A shaven Migg, wearing clean clothes, enters the house.
 He has started a job, working with children, and gives Tom £40 because Tom has "done so much" for Migg.
 Migg wants to take over the tenancy on the flat until Tom's benefits come in.
 He walks into the bathroom to get into the bath as Gerri walks in and comforts Tom, who asks her not to leave.
 Gerri tells Tom that he has invented Migg to cope with what has been happening.
 She says Tom is depressed and has had a nervous breakdown.
 The pair head into the bathroom, but there is no Migg.
 Gerri tells Tom to "get this Migg out of [his] head once and for all".
 She leaves, and Migg emerges from a hiding place; he asks if everything is alright.

-Things apparently get better: the flat is tidy, Tom is smartly dressed and clean-shaven.
+Things apparently get better: the flat is tidy, the electricity is working, Tom is smartly dressed and clean-shaven.
 Gerri is happily chatting to him.
-Tom answers the door to Stevie, who asks Tom to come back to work.
-He is alarmed to see Tom call Gerri; Stevie says that Gerri was killed in a car accident, and that Tom went back to work too soon.
+Tom answers the door to Stevie, who comments happily on Tom’s improvement and asks Tom to come back to work.
+Tom, open to the idea, warmly invites Stevie in for a cup of tea.
+Stevie is alarmed to see Tom call Gerri; Stevie says that Gerri was killed in a car accident, and that Tom went back to work too soon.
 Stevie heads to the bathroom to get Tom's medication, but freezes when he sees the corpse of Migg in the bath.
 Tom tells him not to worry, and that Migg is not real.
-He invites Stevie to stay for coffee, saying Gerri is just boiling the kettle.
+He invites a terrified Stevie to stay for coffee, saying Gerri is just boiling the kettle.